Porsha Williams And NeNe Leakes: ‘RHOA’ Star Is Ignored By Veteran Reality Star

-Porsha Williams is learning how to be a strong and independent woman after her divorce from Kordell Stewart and it sounds like she’s using her Real Housewives of Atlanta co-stars to regain her confidence.
+Porsha Williams is learning how to be a strong and independent woman after her divorce from Kordell Stewart, and it sounds like she’s using her Real Housewives of Atlanta co-stars to regain her confidence.

 It’s no secret that Porsha had put her life on hold to live after her husband’s rules.
 On her earlier seasons of The Real Housewives of Atlanta, her co-stars questioned how much she was allowed to do, as she claimed she had rules to follow.
 While she said she merely respected her husband, her co-stars were concerned about her being in a controlling marriage.
 And one of the women who spoke out against Williams’ marriage to Kordell was NeNe Leakes.

 According to a new Bravo report, Porsha Williams is now revealing that NeNe Leakes is far from friendly these days, even though she seemed very supportive a few years ago.
 Of course, NeNe is no longer on The Real Housewives of Atlanta, but one can imagine that Leakes stayed close with the ladies she saw as friends.
 But Porsha reveals that she hasn’t talked to Leakes in a while despite living in the same neighborhood.
 And she has tried to talk to Leakes.

 “I haven’t talked to her at all, so I don’t know where that stands.
-I mean friends would call each other and talk from time to time, so I don’t know,” Porsha Williams told Andy Cohen on Watch What Happens Live, according to Bravo, adding, “I honestly don’t know what happened.
+I mean friends would call each other and talk from time to time, so I don’t know,” Porsha Williams told Andy Cohen on Watch What Happens Live, according to Bravo.
+“I honestly don’t know what happened.
 I really, really don’t.
 I know that I called a couple times and my calls weren’t returned.”

 Porsha Williams Opens Up About Having Kids With New Boo Todd Stewart! – https://t.co/edGxlrxJQ2 pic.twitter.com/NQSXY8CIQW